 Fortnite itself is no stranger to Twitch either, with many of the platform’s most popular streamers broadcasting their gameplay live to huge audiences on a daily basis.
-Earlier this month Fortnite held the first ever in-game concert featuring DJ Marshmello.
-Some 10 million viewers virtually ‘attended’ the concert which could not only be seen by players but also by those logging in to their favourite Twitch streamers.
+Earlier this month Fortnite held the first-ever in-game concert featuring DJ Marshmello.
+Some 10 million viewers virtually ‘attended’ the concert which could not only be seen by players but also by those logging in to their favorite Twitch streamers.

 The Scourge of Fake Streamers & Viewbots

-The widespread use of bots across Twitch gaming channels is one area which has long been recognized as a serious issue.
+The widespread use of bots across Twitch gaming channels is one area that has long been recognized as a serious issue.

-For anyone unfamiliar with bots, they are automated software programs which can interact with systems or users, primarily online.
+For anyone unfamiliar with bots, they are automated software programs that can interact with systems or users, primarily online.

 By mimicking (as closely as they can) human user actions, they fool systems into believing that they are genuine users.

-The four major indicators of a Twitch channel’s success are the follow count, the view click counter, the chat frequency, and the live viewer count.
+The four major indicators of a Twitch channel’s success are the following count, the view click counter, the chat frequency, and the live viewer count.